yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 favour of simpler code and rewrote the whole implementation, fixing some problems that the old code had in Windows builds in the process.
 As a bonus, he also documented all of yuzu's file system functions.

-While these changes don't necessarily reflect as a performance increase for end-users, they have certainly tackled some long-standing problems with how yuzu handled files, besides simplifying the codebase notably, making it much easier to read and maintain for our developers.
+While these changes don't necessarily result in a performance increase for end-users, they have certainly tackled some long-standing problems with how yuzu handled files, besides simplifying the codebase notably, making it much easier to read and maintain for our developers.

 ## On-Screen Keyboard changes